FedericoPontoriero/not_yelp/README.md

 # not_yelp
-Yelp clone made with the PERN stack running in a AWS ubuntu VM
+Yelp clone made with the PERN stack